Carotti/tableau-printer/README.md

 Current main.cpp is just hacked together, feel free to use tableau.hpp independently...

-Also note that with Tableau<Fraction<int>>, most *real* problems won't be solvable, since the ints in Fraction will overflow.
+Also note that with `Tableau<Fraction<int>>`, most *real* problems won't be solvable, since the ints in Fraction will overflow.
 However, for pretty-printing nice example tableaus, this works nicely.
-For the latter, consider Tableau<Double> but be wary of rounding errors..
+For the latter, consider `Tableau<Double>` but be wary of rounding errors..

+Choosing a pivot column/row are 0 base indexed from the value rows/columns (ignore the labelled ones).
+Obviously you can't pivot on a value in the objective row.
+Enter 0 as the pivot row to stop pivoting.